xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 As a consequence of the upgrade to V8 version 5, the implementation of the JavaScript `Buffer` object had to be changed.
-JavaScript `Buffer` objects in ArangoDB now always store their data on the heap.
+JavaScript `Buffer` objects in AvocadoDB now always store their data on the heap.
 There is no shared pool for small Buffer values, and no pointing into existing Buffer data when extracting slices.
 This change may increase the cost of creating Buffers with short contents or when peeking into existing Buffers, but was required for